-Any one who reads my reviews regularly can tell you that I am not a big fan of interconnected areas, since I prefer the sense of freedom that a world map provides, but even then, it seems the interconnected feature has been stolen by most PS2 era RPGs (starting with FFX!) so for good or for bad when the Game Arts makes an RPG (which is not often 5 games in what?
-14 years!? *pretends Grandia Xtreme never happened*) the entire RPG world watches, and then steals!
+Any one who reads my reviews regularly can tell you that I am not a big fan of interconnected areas.
+I prefer the sense of freedom that a world map provides, but even then, it seems the interconnected feature has been adopted by most PS2 era RPGs (starting with FFX!).
+So, for better or worse, when Game Arts makes an RPG (which is not often, 5 games in what?
+14 years!? *pretends Grandia Xtreme never happened*) the entire RPG development world pays attention, and then copies!

 IF IT AINT BROKE, DON’T FIX IT!